 - A history of smoking.

-- A history of heart disease or had a previous heart attack.
+- A history of heart disease or previous heart attack.

 - High blood pressure or high cholesterol.